vitaliyMiskevuch1212/react-saas-template/README.md

 ```
 npm start
 ```
 Your browser should now open and show the app.
 Otherwise open http://localhost:3000/ in your browser.
-Editing files will automatically refresh the page.

 ## Mainly Build With